You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 How long does it take muscles to recover after a workout?

-Do you need protein after exercise?
+Do I need protein after exercise?

 Why do my muscles feel weak after the gym?